Susheel1101/DS-5780-01-Research-Paper-Cohesion-/README.md

 # DS-5780-01-Research-Paper-Cohesion-
-# Analysis of Linguistic Features in AI-Generated and L2 Writer Essays
+# Distinguishing the Author: An NLP Analysis of Cohesion
+in Human vs. AI-Generated Essays

 ## Purpose